MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/deprecated-features-fi.md

 ---

-# Deprecated Features in the Finnish Version of Microsoft Dynamics NAV 2018
+# Deprecated Features in the Austrian Version of Microsoft Dynamics NAV 2018
 This topic lists and describes the local functionality for Finland that has been removed from [!INCLUDE[navnow](includes/navnow_md.md)], made available from a new page or report, or replaced by a new feature.

 ## Multiple Interest Rates